When is Outlander season 5 released? What’s going to happen? - TheNewsTrace

 The present additionally launched a brand new teaser for New York Comedian-Con 2019…

-And additional clips teasing the way forward for Outlander’s feminine characters in collection 5…
+And additional clips teasing the way forward for Outlander’s feminine characters in sequence 5…

 Who run the Ridge? #Outlander pic.twitter.com/BB9ixJr5uc